Business Analyst in Anchorage, AK

 Resource Data is a consulting company—clients hire us because we’re good, and we deliver results.
 Expectations are high, but the work is never boring.
 We support our employees with long-term stability, schedule flexibility, a healthy work-life balance, and great coworkers.

-People, technology, results: That's what we're built on, and that's what we're all about.
+People, technology, results: That's what we're all about.

-Resource Data, Inc. is an Equal Opportunity Employer.
+Resource Data is an Equal Opportunity Employer.
 Unfortunately, we are not able to provide any visa sponsorship or transfers for this position.